smartpde/debuglog/README.md

 ## Shim

-`debug-log` is an optional dependency of your plugin, therefore you must install the tiny shim file [dlog.lua](https://github.com/smartpde/debug-log/blob/main/dlog.lua) into your plugin's directory.
-The shim checks if the full `debug-log` module is present, and turns all logging into a no-op otherwise.
+`debuglog` is an optional dependency of your plugin, therefore you must install the tiny shim file [dlog.lua](https://github.com/smartpde/debuglog/blob/main/dlog.lua) into your plugin's directory.
+The shim checks if the full `debuglog` module is present, and turns all logging into a no-op otherwise.

 There is a simple command to copy the shim file for you: